kwconklin/IDB_Test/README.md

 # IDB_Test
-Script for IDB data test
+This Github repo is meant to store progress on my data test for the IDB.